ifelipebj/PrometheeTools/README.md

 #############

-# The`GLNF`function is applied
+# The `GLNF` function is applied
 RS <- GLNF(matrix_evaluation, data_criteria)
 # Final classification of the 30 customers into four ordered groups
 RS$Class
-# It is possible to consult the details of global and local searches.
+# It is possible to check the details of global and local searches.
 # Show global classification results
 RS$Global
 # Show local classification results